[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 If your partner continues to push for more of a relationship between you and your metamour than you want, and will not respect your boundaries when you state them clearly, then it might be time to consider leaving the relationship.

 If you’re the hinge in this situation and trying to force a dynamic between your partners: stop it!
 I can’t overstate how damaging this is.
-Firstly, people tend to hate being coerced into things they don’t want.
+Firstly, people tend to hate being coerced into things they don’t want, including a relationship with a metamour they dislike.
 Secondly, let’s say they give in and do what you want.
 How do you think this is going to go?
 Does a social hangout with two people who don’t like each other sound fun to you?
 Does living with two people who don’t like each other sound fun!?
 Exactly.

 I understand you have a dream for how you want your ideal polyamorous life to look.
 However, you’re dealing with actual people with actual personalities and feelings.
 When you try to force your partners to be friends, date, become lovers, or live together against their wills… chances are you’ll lose both or all of them.